timmcginley/Agile/Concepts/AFDP/README.md

 * what do we need to design / invent/ improve/ stop / discover or start to adapt to each of the Futures. please present the gaps for each.
 * this will form the basis of your agile future development plan (AFDP). this should cover your selected gene systems from [A1].
 ## Defines the System Requirements
-for each of your selected gene systems:
+for each of your selected [gene systems]:
 * define the environmental impacts.
 * remember gene = environment + phenotypic.
 ## Proposes System Features
 * speculate features your prototype gene system could to address the requirements. when would these features be needed.
-* provide a timeline for the development of each of the features and includ this in your AFDP.
+* provide a timeline for the development of each of the features and include this in your AFDP.
+* This can include both product and design system features.
-## Defines a Science Fiction Prototype for the features
+## Define a Science Fiction Prototype for the features
 * Provides either a hard or soft science fiction prototype, that defines the vision for the future case(s).
 Produce a 1-2 page [science fiction prototype] that describes one of your Futures and how the feature(s) satisfy the requirement(s) you have idenitified for that future.
 * This is a creative exercise it should be grounded in the thinking you have developed in the rest of the exercise.